Millard Mitchell: Career

-He appeared as a bit player in eight films between 1931 and 1936.
+His first film appearance was in Secrets of a Secretary (1931) and appeared as a bit player in eight films between 1931 and 1936.
 Mitchell returned to film work in 1942 after a six-year absence.
 Between 1942 and 1953, he was a successful supporting actor.

 For his performance in the film My Six Convicts (1952), Mitchell won the Golden Globe Award for Best Supporting Actor – Motion Picture.
 He is also remembered for his role as Col. Rufus Plummer in Billy Wilder's A Foreign Affair (1948), as Gregory Peck's commanding officer in the war drama Twelve O'Clock High (1949), High-Spade Frankie Wilson in Winchester '73 (1950), as the fictional movie mogul R.F.
 Simpson in the musical comedy Singin' in the Rain (1952), and as a hapless old prospector in The Naked Spur (1953).

 Mitchell appeared frequently on Broadway, often playing a fast-talking Broadway character.
 He played the starring role in The Great Campaign (1947).